RISKS AND COMPLICATIONS OF CARDIAC CATHETERIZATION

 Pre-procedure Evaluation and Testing

-Before undergoing cardiac catheterization, patients will undergo a pre-procedure evaluation to assess their overall health and identify any factors that may increase their risk of complications.
+Before cardiac catheterization, patients undergo a pre-procedure evaluation to assess their overall health and identify any factors that may increase their risk of complications.
 This may include blood tests, electrocardiograms (ECGs), and imaging tests such as echocardiograms or angiograms.

 Pre-procedure Medications